Answers to some common questions about dementia, memory, risk factors and treatments.

 Most of us forget things every day, like people’s names or where we put our keys, but this is not necessarily a sign of dementia.
 In dementia, memory loss is more serious than forgetting things every now and then.
 It is memory loss that starts to interfere with everyday life, for example getting lost when going to the local shop.

 No, but most people with dementia are over the age of 65.
 In the UK over 42,000 people with dementia are under 65, around 5% of everyone affected.
-Many of these people are likely to be in their 50s or early 60s but some rare forms of dementia can affect people even younger.
+Many of these people are likely to be in their 50s or early 60s but some rare types of dementia can affect people even younger.
 This is called early- or young-onset dementia.

 Questions about risk

-To keep healthy:
+To keep your heart and brain healthy:

 - don’t smoke